July 4th Layered Drinks

 Is there something you know how to do but you are surprised to find out that others have not yet been enlightened?
 Or maybe a friend does something in front of you that totally blows your mind?
 For example, I just found out that some people use a fork do skewer an Oreo and dip it in milk.
 What?
 I can now dunk and read with ease.
 Others continually grow green onions on their windowsill (completely awesome).
 Layered drink how-to is just one of the pieces of useless knowledge that fills my head.

-You can layer drinks in any way you like- the secret is in the sugar content.
+The secret to layered drinks is in the sugar content.
 This works well for red, white, and blue but you can really do this with any color combination.
 The other secret to success with layered drinks is plenty of ice.
 After you add your bottom layer fill the glass to the top with ice and pour the second layer slowly and directly on top of an ice cube.

 These would be a really fun and easy addition to any picnic you are attending or hosting for the Fourth of July holiday this weekend.
 I had a few friends ask if they could add alcohol and I don’t see why not as long as you note the sugar content in your layers.
 Since I have the kidlets running around we kept these alcohol-free.